tamilzh2018/kode-kloud-test/Azure.md

 > *Your VM needs additional storage for data logging.
 Create and attach a 128 GB managed disk.
 Format and mount it on a Linux instance.
 What performance tier would you choose for medium I/O workloads?*

+An existing VM named devops-vm and a managed disk named devops-disk already exist in the East US region.

+Attach the disk devops-disk to the VM devops-vm as a data disk.
+Ensure the disk is attached to the VM devops-vm.
+Make sure that the virtual machine initialization has been completed before submitting this task.

 ### **Q14: Attach Network Interface Card (NIC) to Azure Virtual Machine**

 > *To improve network throughput, add a second NIC to your VM.
 What are the prerequisites, and how does this impact VM size and OS-level configuration?*